cactusflatscoder/Martys-Toolkit/README.md

 How to use this Python script
 ----------------------------

-There are two variables in the script that need to be changed to specified values make it work.
+There are two variables in the script that need to be changed to specified values to make it work.

 **X** = The number of lines you want to generate